KevinWongCS/Cryptography/README.md

       * ![diagram](pubPrivateKey.PNG)
       * for example a https(hyper text transfer protocol) A website will send your encrypted information along with a public key to a server.
 The remote server will then decrypt the information using a private key.

-## Signing
+## Signing/Digital Signatures
-* digital signatures
-* using private key to sign a hash
+* The owner will sign a hash using their private key
-* public key can then decrypt the hash using their public key to ensure/verify it came from the correct private key
+* The receipient their public key to decrypt and ensure/verify it came from the correct private key